CVUEBARepo/CVUEBA/README.md

-# Computer Vision User Entity Behavior Analytics
-Code repository for "Computer Vision User Entity Behavior Analytics"

 ## Code Description

 ### dataset.csv
-As discussed in the manuscript, CVUEBA was designed to be utilized in production.
-Thus, as an extra layer of security, we keep the features used as well as the feature extraction module proprietary.

-We observed that one can obtain similar performance on the CERT Insider Threat dataset using a combination of features introduced by various publications in concert with the features we introduce in the main manuscript.

 dataset.csv is a CSV file containing the extracted features for various users for various days in the CERT Insider Threat dataset.
 For space reasons, we publish a small segment of the original dataset here.
-Reported instances were chosen by randomly selecting from the set of encoded images used to evaluate CVUEBA and storing unique behavior instances corresponding to the channels of these images.
+Reported instances were chosen by randomly selecting from the set of encoded images used to evaluate CVUEBA and storing unique behavior instances.

-We did not wish for all of the code to be proprietary, and thus felt this was an acceptable compromise.

 ## split_dataset.py
 Splits dataset into train, test, and validation sets.